Carmendelope/public-api/README.md

 <user_email>   <user_role>   6b735d0c-5987-4f11-bbf5-f133c5efe076   2019-11-07 13:17:36 +0100 CET
 ```

-After this, the user can issue any of the commands.
+After this, the user can execute any of the commands.
 Notice that some commands may fail due to the user
 having insufficient priviledges to perform a particular action.
-Use the CLI help and [platform documentation](https://nalej.gitbook.io)
-to discover the available commands.
+Use the CLI help and [platform documentation](https://nalej.gitbook.io) to discover the available commands.

 ```
 $ ./bin/public-api-cli --help